 As a non-profit organization, our entire operation is funded by the generosity and donations of both the private and public sectors within our community.
 Due to administrative and processing costs, it is our policy that we do not offer program refunds.
 In the event that your child is not able to attend any registered classes, we will transfer your child to another class or provide you with a donation receipt in the amount of your registration fees.

-The First Tee of the Inland Northwest, home office and participating agencies will from time to time use film, video tape and/or photographs of it’s student participants for lawful promotional and/or informational purposes.
+First Tee of the Inland Northwest, home office and participating agencies will from time to time use film, videotape and/or photographs of its student participants for lawful promotional and/or informational purposes.
 It is not our chapter's policy to identify participants in any media print without the express permission of their parent or legal guardian.

-I, the parent/legal guardian of the registered named youth, give approval for participation in The First Tee of the Inland Northwest sponsored activities.
-I understand that The First Tee of the Inland Northwest is an independent organization which benefits from the participation of many golf organizations including The First Tee Home Office and its oversight organizations, PGA Tour, PGA of America, USGA, Augusta National Golf Club, and the LPGA.
-I assume all risks of injury whatsoever and agree to hold harmless The First Tee of the Inland Northwest and The First Tee Home Office, including its oversight organizations, from claim(s) of any nature arising from any activity, including transportation, connected with The First Tee of the Inland Northwest’s facility of program(s).
-This hold harmless agreement includes, but is not limited to, any claim due to injury proximately resulting from negligence of The First Tee of the Inland Northwest, The First Tee Home Office and its oversight organizations, employees, agents, LPGA or PGA professionals, participating agencies, and volunteers.
-I consent to The First Tee of the Inland Northwest and The First Tee Home Office communicating information regarding my child’s participation via the internet.
+I, the parent/legal guardian of the registered named youth, give approval for participation in First Tee of the Inland Northwest sponsored activities.
+I understand that First Tee of the Inland Northwest is an independent organization that benefits from the participation of many golf organizations including First Tee Home Office and its oversight organizations, PGA Tour, PGA of America, USGA, Augusta National Golf Club, and the LPGA.
+I assume all risks of injury whatsoever and agree to hold harmless First Tee of the Inland Northwest and First Tee Home Office, including its oversight organizations, from claim(s) of any nature arising from any activity, including transportation, connected with First Tee of the Inland Northwest’s facility of program(s).
+This hold harmless agreement includes, but is not limited to, any claim due to injury proximately resulting from the negligence of First Tee of the Inland Northwest, First Tee Home Office, and its oversight organizations, employees, agents, LPGA or PGA professionals, participating agencies, and volunteers.
+I consent to First Tee of the Inland Northwest and First Tee Home Office communicating information regarding my child’s participation via the internet.